- Basic Life Support

 The best practice treatment for pre-school children who stutter is called the Lidcombe Program.
 This program is a behaviourally-based intervention that trains parents/caregiver to treat stuttering at home.
 The children attend therapy once a week, and then practice daily speech tasks at home with their parents.
 Parent involvement is essential in the Lidcombe Program.

 What should I do if my child stutters?

-- Interrupt your child's speech or complete sentences for him or her.
+Interrupting your child's speech or completing sentences for him or her.

 Where can I get more information?

 For more information on stuttering, treatment and support organisations for people who stutter contact:

 PO Box 170, Lidcombe NSW, 1825